Chapter 6.24

 6.24.050 Types of nuisances.

-(2) No person shall permit or allow outside of any dwelling, building or other structure or within any unoccupied or abandoned building, dwelling or other structure under his control, in a place accessible to children, any abandoned, unattended or discarded icebox, refrigerator or other container which has an airtight door or lid, snap lock or other automatic locking device which may not be released from the inside, without first removing said door or lid, snap lock or other locking device from said refrigerator, icebox or container.
+(2) Leaving or storing any abandoned, unattended or discarded icebox, refrigerator or other container which has an airtight door or lid, snap lock or other automatic locking device which may not be released from the inside, without first removing said door or lid, snap lock or other locking device from said refrigerator, icebox or container, in a place accessible to children.

-(3) No person shall abandon or discontinue use of or permit or maintain on his premises any abandoned or unused well, cistern or storage tank without first demolishing or removing from the city such storage tank, or securely closing and barring any entrance or trap door thereto, or filling any well or cistern, or capping the same with sufficient security to prevent access thereto by children.
+(3) Having or permitting any abandoned or unused well, cistern or storage tank without removing, capping, or otherwise securely closing the same with sufficient security to prevent access thereto by children.

 (4) No person shall, without lawful authority from the appropriate public entity, attach any advertising signs, posters, or any other similar object to any public structure, sign or traffic-control device.